What is the difference between acute and chronic pain?

 Post Herpetic Neuralgia (Shingles)

-Failed back surgery pain
+Failed back or neck surgery pain

 What is pain management?